It's the last hour of the last show in 2011 on EIB.

 Dumb people have not messed up the world.

-It's the those people who who think they know better than everybody else, and they're willing to impose uh forcibly that vision on others.
+It's those people who think they know better than everybody else and they're willing to impose forcibly that vision on others.

-So the fact that a person is smart or he's clever, uh that that doesn't bear much weight with me.
+So the fact that a person is smart or he's clever, that doesn't bear much weight with me.

-Now, what if you said, Look, here's a guy who really believes in the United States Constitution, well, then I'd be a little bit more impressed.
+Now, if you said, look, here's a guy who really believes in the United States Constitution, well, then I'd be a little bit more impressed.

-Yeah, I you know, here's here's what I think, though.
+Yeah, you know, here's what I think, though.

-He has this uncanny ability to take a lot of data, analyze it, and what I think he's gonna go for is to repeal Dodd Frank Obamacare, campaign finance reform, stop uh cabin trade, rain in the uh EPA and end Fanny and Freddie and fire Bernanke.
+He has this uncanny ability to take a lot of data, analyze it, and what I think he's going to go for is to repeal Dodd-Frank Obamacare campaign finance reform, stop cab and trade, rein in the EPA, and end Fannie and Freddie, and fire Bernanke.

 That's the way I think he'll go.